 What is the Summit?

-This year’s Summit Program will focus on the topic of Poverty in India.
-Delegates in the three participating committees (United Nations Environment Programme, World Health Organization, and United Nations Children’s Fund) will tackle the topic through the lens of their respective committee.
+This year, the Summit Program has been revamped to encourage more inter-committee dialogue than ever before.
+Delegates in the three participating committees (Social Cultural and Humanitarian Committee, World Health Organization, and Committee on the Rights of the Child) will tackle a topic through the lens of their respective committee.
 At the end of the conference, the goal is to combine resolutions from all three committees to create one comprehensive resolution to the main topic.

 Committee Sessions 1-4:

 Delegates will meet in their own committee rooms and discuss their committee-specific topics

 On Sunday morning, Summit A delegates will be meet in their new committee rooms to vote on all of the Summit resolutions

 The first through fourth committee sessions will operate as a typical committee wherein the delegates will remain in their respective committee rooms to discuss topics outlined in their committee-specific background guides.
 In the fifth committee session, delegates will be re-arranged into the three committee rooms by country.
 For example, delegates representing the United States of America in SOCHUM, CRC, and WHO will join together in one committee room to form a triple delegation.
 Delegates are expected to hand in their placards to their director at the end of the fourth session and will be informed on which room to go to for the fifth committee session the night before through email.
 When they arrive to their new committee rooms, their placards will be arranged according to their new delegation.
 Each committee room will have at least one sponsor of the passed committee resolutions.